[The following is adapted, with permission, from my book The Fatigue and Fibromyalgia Solution.]

 Well rest assured that you're not! ... at least no more so than than everyone else :-)

-Nonetheless, with all that you have been through, let's take a look at this issue in a little more depth.
-We have a bad habit in medicine.
-If a doctor can't figure out what's wrong with the patient, the doctor brands that patient a "turkey."
+Let's take a look at this problem in a little more depth.
+The medical community has a bad habit: When doctors can't figure out what's wrong with their patients, they too often resort to branding them "nuts."
 Imagine calling an electrician because your lights don't work.
-The electrician checks all the wiring, can't find the problem, and says, "You're crazy.
+The electrician checks all your wiring, can't find the problem, and says, "You're crazy.
 There's nothing wrong with your lights."
-You flip the switches and they still don't work, but the electrician just says, "I've looked.
+You flip the switches and they still don't work, but the electrician just says it again, "I've looked.
 There's no problem here," and walks out the door.
-This is analogous to what many people with CFS/FMS and day-to-day fatigue experience.
+This is exactly what many people with CFS/FMS and day-to-day fatigue experience.

 How to Tell If You're Depressed

 Fatigue can often mislead you into thinking you're suffering from depression.
 But are you?